-In accordance with the licensing division of the Department of Children, Youth, and Families, you are encouraged to speak first with the faculty and/or administration regarding any concerns or complaints.
-If you feel that further action needs to be taken, you may contact CYFD at (505) 827-1259.
+In accordance with the licensing division of the Early Childhood Education and Care Department, you are encouraged to speak first with the faculty and/or administration regarding any concerns or complaints.
+If you have a concern regarding the care that is being provided within a child care facility or home, please report your concerns to the ECECD Intake Hotline at 1-888-351-0037 or email us at ChildCare.Complaint@state.nm.us.